python/devguide/garbage_collector.rst

     >>> sys.getrefcount(x)
     2

-The main problem present with the reference count schema is that reference counting does not handle reference cycles.
+The main problem with the reference count schema is that reference counting does not handle reference cycles.
 For instance, consider this code:

 .. code-block:: python